moosetechnology/FASTTypescript/README.md

 - Add tests

 Your contribution is more than welcome.
-Happy coding with Typescript :)
+Happy coding with TypeScript :)

 [fast]: https://github.com/moosetechnology/FAST
 [pharo-tree-sitter]: https://github.com/Evref-BL/Pharo-Tree-Sitter